-Forced degradation studies should be carried out on drug substances, drug products and placebo.
+Forced degradation studies should be carried out on drug substances, products, and placebo.

-Stress study shows difference in degradation products arising either from drug substance, drug product or placebo.
+Stress study shows differences in degradation products arising either from drug substance, drug product, or placebo.

-Completion of study shows discrimination between; Synthetic process impurities, excipients, degradation products derived from excipients, product and due to drug excipient interaction.
+Completion of the study shows discrimination between; Synthetic process impurities, excipients, degradation products derived from excipients, products, and due to drug excipient interaction.

 The degradation products generated during stress study are termed as “potential” degradation products that may or may not be formed under relevant storage conditions.

-Study should be carried out using Photo-diode array detector or suitable mass compatible method to gain information on potential degradant arising from stress study and for further preparation and qualification of relevant impurities.
+The study should be carried out using a Photo-diode array detector or a suitable mass-compatible method to gain information on potential degradant arising from stress study and for further preparation and qualification of relevant impurities.

-Analyte having melting point less than 150°C, stress study should be carried out at 70°C or about 40°C below the melting point.
+To analyze having a melting point of less than 150°C, a stress study should be carried out at 70°C or about 40°C below the melting point.

-Analyte having melting point greater than 150°C, stress study should be carried out at 105°C.
+Analyte having melting point greater than 150°C, a stress study should be carried out at 105°C.

 If no degradation is achieved even after harsher stress, justification can be provided that the molecule is stable.

-Hydrolytic forced degradation studies involve treatment with dilute acid and alkali at different exposure time to achieve target degradation
+Hydrolytic forced degradation studies to involve treatment with dilute acid and alkali at different exposure times to achieve target degradation

 Commonly used co-solvents are Acetonitrile and Methanol.

-# Acetonitrile is not completely inert and can participate in the degradation reactions.
-For such as it Acetonitrile can contribute to base to catalyse oxidation reactions in the presence of peroxides.
-Acetonitrile will also degrade in presence of base (at pH 13)and /or acid (at pH1) under elevated temperatures to detectable levels of Acetamide or Acetic acid which can show up as early eluting peaks in RP-HPLC when monitored at lower wavelengths.
-The size of the HPLC peaks from these two products is relatively small and use of stressed blank solutions permits ready identification of these peaks.
+Acetonitrile is not completely inert and can participate in the degradation reactions.
+For such Acetonitrile can contribute to the base to catalyze oxidation reactions in the presence of peroxides.
+Acetonitrile will also degrade in presence of a base (at pH 13)and /or acid (at pH1) under elevated temperatures to detectable levels of Acetamide or Acetic acid which can show up as early eluting peaks in RP-HPLC when monitored at lower wavelengths.
+The size of the HPLC peaks from these two products is relatively small and the use of stressed blank solutions permits ready identification of these peaks.

-# Hydrolytic reflux degradation study should be performed in fume hood at a temperature of about 70°C using a reflux condenser with few glass beads or porcelain pieces to avoid bumping and further loss due to evaporation.
+A hydrolytic reflux degradation study should be performed in a fume hood at a temperature of about 70°C using a reflux condenser with few glass beads or porcelain pieces to avoid bumping and further loss due to evaporation.

-# Evaluate the peak purity of the Analyte peak and the major degradant peaks having peak height less than 1000 m AU.
+Evaluate the peak purity of the Analyte peak and the major degradant peaks having peak heights less than 1000 m AU.

 If more than 1000 mAU, solutions should be diluted to check for Peak Purity as per the Software being used.